mchirico/mchirico.github.io/_posts/2016-12-21-goParseDates.markdown

 time.ParseInLocation("2006-01-02 15:04:05", s, ny)
 {% endhighlight %}

-The above command will hangle this.
+The above command will handle this.
 The full program is shown below.
+It's probably easier to just run this from the playground.

 {% highlight go %}